jeanamarante/catena/README.md

 &nbsp;

 ## Task

+_**You must have the java command line tool installed so the google-closure-compiler npm module doesn't error out when deploying.**_

 _Run this task with the_ `grunt catena` _command._

 Task targets, files and options may be specified according to the Grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.